-Think about some of the worries about cooking on an Aga: you have to think ahead and manage its heat – for example you have to cook Yorkshire puddings before anything else that day, when the Aga is at its hottest and then the Yorkshires will rise well.
+Think about some of the worries about cooking on an Aga: you have to think ahead and manage its heat – for example you have to cook Yorkshire puddings before anything else that day, when the Aga is at its hottest and only then will the Yorkshires will rise well.
 Tip them onto a cooling rack and reheat just before serving.
 Works brilliantly, but if you don’t know how to do that, they are often a disaster!
 In a 2 oven Aga there are definite techniques to baking in the really hot roasting oven – again, if you know what to do, it’s easy, but many beginners have a lot of trouble.

-Over many years of demonstrating traditional Agas, I have made the heat management the core of the presentation – once people know what to do, it’s easy, but if you don’t know how to cope, it can be a nightmare.
+Over many years of demonstrating traditional and controllable Agas, I have made the heat management the core of the presentation – once people know what to do, it’s easy, but if you don’t know how to cope, it can be a nightmare.

 One of the most frequently asked questions is about grilling – where is it and how do you grill?
 The roof of the roasting oven of an Aga is nearly as hot as the hotplate, so that is the grill, but some ovens run slightly cooler and the grill effect never quite works.
 The Esse has a full width grill element.

-My new Esse comes with a full width grill at the top of the top oven, so it will brown the tops of things properly when it is turned on.
+My new Esse comes has a full width grill at the top of the top oven, so it will brown the tops of things properly when it is turned on.
 The Esse ovens are designed to be on all the time, at an economical 150C and they reach full heat in 20 minutes.
 Both of the Esse's main ovens can be set to any temperature you like, for example two roasting ovens on a busy Sunday or Christmas, or two baking ovens on batch baking days.
-There is a third oven that simmers – it doesn’t need to get turned o,n as it uses residual heat from the other ovens.
+There is a third oven that simmers – it doesn’t need to get turned on as it uses residual heat from the other ovens.

 There is a single cast iron hotplate, just like an Aga, but the difference is that it can be set to any temperature, from a fast boil to a gentle simmer.
 Toast and fried eggs, no problem.
 The other hotplate is induction, so it as as close to instant heat as you can get.
-That is where I will boil my kettle!
+That is where I boil my kettle!

 There is a tiny sliver of cast iron that you move back and forwards over a vent hole at the centre of the back of the top.
 Open the vent and the steam rises and roast potatoes crisp up.
 Close the vent and the moisture stays in the oven for lovely moist cakes.
 So simple and so effective!

 Esse is made in Lancashire by a family owned, British company.
 All the cast iron is made in the UK.
-Esse have one engineer who repairs the cookers, because they only need one man to cover the entire country.
+Esse have one full time engineer who repairs the cookers, because they only need one man to cover the entire country.
 Their customer service department is called Helen.
 They do not need servicing.
 A top of the range electric Esse costs less than £8000, with a choice of 20 colours.

 Aga is owned by a faceless American corporation and most of the cast iron is now made in Hungary and Spain.
 Aga make many more cookers than Esse, and recently made over 50 engineers redundant, so that they have all set up as independents.
 Aga cookers need regular servicing, oil twice a year, gas and 30amp electric once a year, the new generation electric every two and a half years.
 Average cost of a service £150.
 Latest models do not need servicing, I believe.
 The Aga customer service department had 20 desks last time I visited it.
 A top of the range 3 oven Aga costs more than £11,500 with a choice of 14 colours.